trans/yamldom.cr/README.md

 Representation]().
 This model preserves information lost when using the current Crystal "parser".
 In particular `tag` information is preserved and accessible.

-**IMPORTANT!!!
-This project has been shit canned because Crystal can't polymorph enumeration over Array and Hash.
-The makes this kind of API, while already difficult (because Crystal is a strongly typed language), essentially impossible.
-Sorry kids, you are stuck with pull parsing.**

 ## Installation